A Picture’s Worth A Thousand Words

 - Terri’s 30 years of coaching, organizational leadership, facilitation, and process experience

-Bi-Weekly Sessions: 12 or 24, 45-minute coaching sessions with Terri via Zoom
+Bi-Weekly Sessions: 6 or 12 respectively, 45-minute coaching sessions with Terri via Zoom

 Most frequently asked questions